treosh/exthouse/README.md

 ## Motivation

-Often, measuring real user performance engineers take to the account factors, like device and network conditions.
+When measuring real user performance engineers take to the account factors like device and network conditions.
 But there is one more factor, that is not in direct control - web extensions.
-They add additional scripts, DOM manipulations, and impacts user experience.
+They add additional scripts, DOM manipulations, and impact the user experience.

-Exthouse is a tool powered by [Lighthouse](https://github.com/GoogleChrome/lighthouse), that provides a report about web extension impact on user performance.
+Exthouse is a tool powered by [Lighthouse](https://github.com/GoogleChrome/lighthouse) that provides a report about web extension impact on web performance.
-It measures extension performance score, that helps developers to improve the performance of their extensions and web in general.
+It measures an extension performance score that helps developers to improve the performance of their extensions and web in general.

 Inspired by https://twitter.com/denar90_/status/1065712688037277696

 ## Goals

 1. Highlight one more performance factor affecting web performance.
-2. Identify web extensions that have a negative impact on web performance.
+2. Identify web extensions that harm web performance.
 3. Provide developers with reports they can use to improve performance.
-4. Show that desktop users struggling with performance issues - web extensions.
+4. Show that desktop users may experience unexpected performance issues related to web extensions.

 ## Install